 Obviously, I didn’t want to pay more than I had to, but with such a big-ticket item, I wanted to know I was purchasing the engagement ring from a retailer that would guide me through the process of selecting a diamond and would be there for me after the sale, as well.
 In the shopping process, I visited a big chain jeweler and also carefully considered whether to buy an engagement ring online.

-I was almost ready to pull the trigger on a ring online at Blue Nile*.
+I was almost ready to pull the trigger on a ring online.
 I had the ring designed.
 It was perfect.
 And it was a great deal.